 "Fixation" can mean feeling stuck and not knowing how to move forward.
 It may feel like you're a metaphorical vehicle with functional fixedness, stuck in thick mud, where the engine can't get you to move forward or backward.
 It can feel that you need a stronger force to get you out of the rut and onto a smoother, more level path.

-What Is The Psychology Of Fixation?
+The Psychology Of Fixation

-The concept of fixation dates back to Freudian research.
-In this research, Freud claimed that people get stuck in one stage of psychosexual development.
-The fixation psychology definition relates to having attachments to people or things that persist from childhood to adulthood.
+The concept of fixation dates to Freudian research.
+In his research, Freud claimed that people get stuck in one stage of psychosexual development.
+The psychological definition of fixation relates to having attachments to people or things that persist from childhood to adulthood.